McRenald/Sunny-Job-RangerPark/README.md

 Located around a city, ranger has to move to different place where it can take care of animals and trees, monitor the surroundings.
 Once an action is done, the ranger win money and get a voucher, which is sellable to export.

+- Criminal Records
+Display criminal records of the closest player, create new one.

 ## Dependencies

 - qbr-core